aiacta-org/aac/README.md

 ---

 ## 🌐 Vision: The Economic Bedrock for the AGI Era
-The **AAC™ Framework** (incorporating the ACTC™ Specifications) is a proposed **Open Specification** designed to solve the "Transparency Gap" in the Artificial Intelligence ecosystem.
+The **AAC™** (incorporating the AIACTA™ Specifications) is a proposed entity for the AIACTA™ **Open Specification** designed to solve the "Transparency Gap" in the Artificial Intelligence ecosystem.
 As we accelerate toward Artificial General Intelligence (AGI), our civilization requires a technical social contract that aligns the boundless potential of machine intelligence with the irreplaceable value of human expertise.

 This framework provides the technical blueprint for a symbiotic future—where AI companies access high-fidelity training data at scale, and content creators are perpetually honored and compensated through a verifiable, cryptographic protocol.